Tutoriels Backend

 npm run coverage

-Any modification leads to a recompilation of the code.
+Any modification results in a recompilation of the code.

 For example Edit the app.component.html file